Zeioth/compiler.nvim/README.md

 #### Per project options
 This it not necessary.
 But if you want, you can set per project option with `:set option=""`

-* vim.g.compiler_project_root = "" → by default the project root is .git, but it can also be manually defined
 * vim.g.compiler_solution_run = "" → program to run after building a solution.
 None if unsetted

 #### Overriding actions